cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 However, instead of using the byte index as reference within the message, text strings are counted, starting at 0, depth-first within the message.
 That number is used as index for the reference.
-Since names are the only text strings, the end of a name can be identified when the decoder cursor does not point to a text string or reference to another text string anymore.
+Since names are the only text strings in a CBOR-based DNS message, the end of a name can be identified when the decoder cursor does not point to a text string or reference to another text string anymore.
 For the reference itself, either simple values or tag 6 are used (see {{Section 2.2 of -cbor-packed}}).